queryluke/masseffect-5e-data/text/en/bestiary/nemesis.md

     - name: Surprise Attack
       text: >-
-        If the nemesis surprises a creature and hits it with an attack during the first round of combat, the target takes an extra [dmg] damage from the attack.
+        If the nemesis surprises a creature and hits it with an attack during the first round of combat, the target takes an extra 10 (3d6) damage from the attack.
       id: surprise-attack
 ---